Jan-Dyndor/AI-ChatBot/README.md

 - AI system design without abstraction-heavy frameworks

 ## How to run (Docker planned later on)
+Make sure to have default model in Ollama downloaded: llama3:8b

 Create a `.env` file in the root of the repository for local development.
 Use `.env.example` as a template for the required variables.

 If you want to run tests locally, create a separate `.env.tests` file with test-only values.